Control-M SaaS Full Migration

 -

-(Optional) Migrate Control-M MFT local connection profiles and Application-Integrator-created plug-in connection profiles to SaaS-supported centralized connection profiles, as described in Migrating Local to Centralized Connection Profiles.
+(Optional) Migrate Control-M MFT, Application Integrator, local connection profiles to SaaS-supported centralized connection profiles, as described in Migrating Local to Centralized Connection Profiles.

 -